younes-io/Anthropic.jl/README.md

 ```

 ## TODO
+- [ ] Do a @warning if there is more meta data then we handle
-- Token, cost and ellapsed time should be also noted
+- [x] Token, cost and ellapsed time should be also noted
-- type ERROR in the streaming should be handled more comprehensively...
+- [ ] type ERROR in the streaming should be handled more comprehensively...
 Cancel request works on the web...
-- Implement response cancellation functionality.
+- [ ] Implement response cancellation functionality.
 Canceling a query should be possible somehow!
 Do we have "stop" API? example: https://api.claude.ai/api/organizations/d9192fb1-1546-491e-89f2-d3432c9695d2/chat_conversations/f2f779eb-49c5-4605-b8a5-009cdb88fe20/stop_response

 Other case:
 Chat_conversation id: https://api.claude.ai/api/organizations/d9192fb1-1546-491e-89f2-d3432c9695d2/chat_conversations